-- convicted of a relevant criminal offence unless it is a conviction for which a pardon has been granted or issued and the pardon has not been revoked or ceased to have effect, or a record suspension has been ordered under the Criminal Records Act and the record suspension has not been revoked or ceased to have effect,
+- (a) convicted of a relevant criminal offense unless it is a conviction for which a pardon has been granted or issued and the pardon has not been revoked or ceased to have an effect, or a record suspension has been ordered under the Criminal Records Act and the record suspension has not been revoked or ceased to have an effect,

-- convicted of a relevant offence in the five-year period preceding that time,
+- (b) convicted of a relevant offense in the five-year period preceding that time,

 Subject to the Articles, membership in the Corporation shall consist of the following two (2) classes of membership:

-- Class A Members who are World Council Members; and
+- (a) Class A Members who are World Council Members; and

-- Class B Members who are Provisional Members or Associate Members.
+- (b) Class B Members who are Provisional Members or Associate Members.

 A corporation or other entity may be a Member.